 1. William D. Ford Federal Direct Loan Program

-- Direct Subsidized Loans: Designed for undergraduate students that can prove a financial need, you can take out up to $5,500 each year to pay for school.
-Unlike other loans, you are not charged interest on the loans while you’re in school.
+- Direct Subsidized Loans: These loans are designed for undergraduate students with financial need.
+You can take out up to $5,500 each year to pay for school.
+Unlike other loans, you’re not charged interest on the loans while you’re in school.

-- Direct PLUS Loans: A federal Direct PLUS Loan is for parents of undergraduate students to pay for their child’s education or for graduate or professional degree students to pay for their own education.
-You can use a federal Direct PLUS loan to cover the total cost of attendance.
+- Direct PLUS Loans: A federal Direct PLUS Loan is for parents of undergraduate students paying for their child’s education or for graduate or professional degree students paying for their own education.
+You can use a federal Direct PLUS Loan to cover the total cost of attendance.

 2. Federal Perkins Loan Program

-In the past, Federal Perkins Loans could be used by undergraduate, graduate, and professional degree students.
-However, the program expired in September, 2017.
-The government will no longer issue any new Perkins Loans.
+In the past, Federal Perkins Loans could be used by undergraduate, graduate, and professional degree students with financial need.
+However, the program expired September 2017.
+The government will no longer issue new Perkins Loans.